nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <div class="button-container"><a class="button" href="#implementation">Back to Implementation Overview</a></div>

 #### Rewriting the Entire Resource File With the Most Recent Set of Data
-In contrast to the previous section which covers the scenarios when only the new data is written as a new line to the file, rewriting the respective entire resource file is done with the user updates or deletes a workout, plan, or schedule.
+In contrast to the previous section which covers the scenarios where only the new data is written as a new line to the file, rewriting the respective entire resource file is done when the user updates or deletes a workout, plan, or schedule.
 See [this design consideration](#design-considerations-for-how-data-is-written-or-updated-to-a-resource-file) for more details.